-Project design: This trial is designed to document, as close as possible, non-stressed almond ET, and any interaction with N fertilizer rates by using high frequency meteorological monitoring equipment (similar to CIMIS) and detailed weekly measurements of applied water and soil moisture depletion in 30 locations throughout the orchard.
-Midday tree stem water potential (SWP) is measured for 2 trees/location, weekly using the pressure chamber and shaded bagged leaves to insure uniform measurements.
+This trial is designed to document, as close as possible, non-stressed almond ET, and any interaction with N fertilizer rates by using high frequency meteorological monitoring equipment (similar to CIMIS) and detailed weekly measurements of applied water and soil moisture depletion in 40 locations throughout the orchard.
+Midday tree stem water potential (SWP) is measured for 2 trees/location weekly using the pressure chamber and shaded, bagged leaves to insure uniform measurements.
 These data are combined into a weekly custom irrigation schedule provided to the cooperator to minimize stress in the trees while not leaching out of the rootzone.
 Soil salinity and fertility is also monitored at the end of every season.
 This water/fertigation trial is superimposed over Patrick Brown's extensive fertility trial with 12 different fertilizer treatments, each having 5 to 6 replicated plots in a given irrigation set.
-All fertility treatments and water monitoring sites are set up in identical fashion in the two eastern 50 acre sets (microsprinkler FANJET and double-line DRIP) of a 150 acre, 3 set block.
-The flowrate from the drip set is equal to that of the micro-sprinkler set at 22 gph/tree.
-In all, yield and tissue data are taken from 768 individual trees for the Brown fertility trial.
-A subset of 60 of these trees is used for plant water status stem water potential (SWP) and soil moisture monitoring.
-This is the end of the second season for this trial.
+All fertility treatments and water monitoring sites are set up in identical fashion in the two eastern 50 acre sets (set 2 with the original microsprinkler FANJETs and set 3 with the new double-line DRIP).
+Yield and tissue data are taken from a total of 768 individual trees for the Brown fertility trial.
+A subset of 70 of these trees is used for plant water status stem water potential (SWP) and soil moisture monitoring.
+2010 was the third season for this trial.
 All data are from the Nonpareil variety.
-(Monterey is the pollinator.)
+We will attempt to also take Monterey yields by treatment for 2011.